 The regional partners discuss at their Regional meetings how their Business Services Teams can continue to support the regional sector strategies, a goal from the last plan.
-This continues to DRAFT for Public Comment Page 40 allow the Regional team to leverage to limited resources and provides a more robust menu of work-based learning opportunities to area businesses, including incumbent worker training, OJT opportunities, apprenticeships, and customized training needs.
+This continues to allow the Regional team to leverage to limited resources and provides a more robust menu of work-based learning opportunities to area businesses, including incumbent worker training, OJT opportunities, apprenticeships, and customized training needs.